youssefhany2000/studyflow/README.md

 > A deeply focused, local-first study environment built for serious learners.

 **StudyFlow** is a completely free, offline desktop application designed to help you master complex subjects.
-I built this because I wanted a study tool that actually respected my focus—and my data.
+I built this because I wanted a study tool that actually respected my focus and my data.
 No expensive subscriptions, no cloud syncing delays, and no mandatory accounts.
 Just a lightning-fast, local environment to get deep work done.

 It combines proven study methodologies (Pomodoro, Flowtime, Active Recall) with a built-in Spaced Repetition System (SRS) and data-driven productivity tracking.